Vasudev-Sharma-13/COMP6321-GroupE/README.md

 # Feature Extraction through CNN model-training and Transfer Learning for Classification using SVM, KNN and RF

+This study delves into the realm of transfer learning within deep learning (DL) to address the issue of prolonged training time.
+Two convolutional neural network models are trained on a medical-related dataset, one trained from scratch with randomly initialized weights and another with pre-trained ImageNet weights.
+Moreover, transfer learn- ing is utilized to extract features from diverse datasets by pre-trained DL models and then Machine Learning classi- fiers are employed for feature classification.
+The study ex- plores how transfer learning success depends on the simi- larity between the pre-trained and target datasets.
+Results demonstrate that employing ImageNet weights for training yields superior performance, with faster convergence.
+Fur- thermore, when comparing pre-trained models, one trained on a limited-size medical dataset and the other on a large, diverse image dataset, the latter excels at classifying new di- verse datasets, while the specialized pre-trained model ex- cels only on similar dataset to its pre-trained dataset

 This github repository is the Course Project Submission for Fall 2023 COMP 6321 – Machine Learning course.

-In this project, we aim to investigate the impact of model selection and initialization methods on classification performance, evaluate feature extraction efficiency in pre-trained models, and assess their adaptability across different domains.

-This project has been implemented in a series of two tasks.
+In this project, we aim to investigate the impact of model selection and initialization methods on classification performance, evaluate feature extraction efficiency in pre-trained models, and assess their adaptability across different domains.This project has been implemented in a series of two tasks.
 In task 1, we train a CNN model from scratch using random weight initialization on the Colorectal Cancer (CRC) dataset for the task of image classification.
 Task 2 builds on Task 1 using the encoder from the CNN model trained in Task 1 to extract features for Dataset 2 ( Prostate Cancer ) and Dataset 3 ( Animal Faces Dataset ).
 Finally, the extracted features are employed for classification using Support Vector Machine (SVM) and Random Forest.
 The process is repeated for a pre-trained PyTorch model to compare classification performance for features extracted from first model and the second one.

 ## Table of Contents